vignesh1507/BackDropX/README.md

 # Future Development

-This project is designed to be scalable, and I plan to add more functionalities in the near future.
+This project is designed to be scalable, and I plan to add more functionalities soon.
 Some potential features include:

 1. Improved machine learning models for better image processing.

 2. Additional image editing features.

-3. User interface improvements using streamlit.
+3. User interface improvements using Streamlit.